EU Drug Regulator Confirms That Chloroquine, Hydroxychloroquine Can Have Adverse Psychiatric Effects

 Throughout the year, a significant number of clinical studies have concluded that the anti-malarial medication yields no benefit as a treatment for the novel coronavirus.
 Moreover, multiple studies — including a May trial done by the World Health Organization (WHO) — linked the drug to a risk of heart arrhythmia, other cardiovascular problems and even an increased incidence of death.

-Nevertheless, the president and members of his family and administration continued to espouse its use in the battle against the novel coronavirus.
+Nevertheless, the president and members of his family and administration continued to espouse its use in the battle against the virus.

-In July, Twitter suspended the account of Donald Trump, Jr. for several hours for spreading coronavirus misinformation after he posted a video about the medication.
+In July, Twitter suspended the account of Donald Trump Jr. for several hours for spreading coronavirus misinformation after he posted a video about the medication.